Gen Shoji: Kashima Antlers

 In the 2018 season, Shoji helped Kashima Antlers keep two clean sheets in the first two league matches of the season.
 He then captained the side for the next three matches between 13 March 2018 and 31 March 2018.
 However, Shoji suffered a calf injury that saw him miss two matches.
-It wasn't until on 14 April 2018 when he made his return to the starting line-up from injury, in a 2–0 win against Nagoya Grampus.
+On 14 April 2018 he returned to the starting line-up from injury, in a 2–0 win against Nagoya Grampus.
 However, Shoji's return was short–lived when he was sent–off for a second bookable offence, in a 4–1 loss against Kawasaki Frontale in a follow–up match.
 Shoji returned from suspension, appearing in the starting line–up against V-Varen Nagasaki on 2 May 2018 and helped them win 2–1.
 Following the World Cup, Shoji's performance during the tournament attracted interests from clubs around Europe, but he responded to the transfer speculation by stating he wanted to stay at Kashima Antlers.
-It wasn't until on 22 July 2018 when Shoji made his return to the starting line-up as captain against Kashiwa Reysol and led the side to win 6–2.
+On 22 July 2018 Shoji made his return to the starting line-up as captain against Kashiwa Reysol and led the side to win 6–2.
 However, his return was short–lived when he suffered ankle injury and had to be substituted in the 41st minute during a 2–0 win against Cerezo Osaka on 25 July 2018.
 Initially out for three weeks, Shoji was eventually sidelined for three months.
-It wasn't until on 14 October 2018 when he made his return from injury, coming on as a late substitute, in a 2–2 against Yokohama F. Marinos in the second leg of the J. League Cup semi–finals, resulting Kashima Antlers’ elimination.
+On 14 October 2018 he returned from injury, coming on as a late substitute in a 2–2 draw against Yokohama F. Marinos in the second leg of the J. League Cup semi–finals, resulting Kashima Antlers’ elimination.
 Ten days later on 24 October 2018 against Suwon Samsung Bluewings in the second leg of the AFC Champions League semi–finals, Shoji captained the side and led them to a 3–3 draw, resulting Kashima Antlers reaching the AFC Champions League Final for the first time.
 He then played in both legs of the AFC Champions League Final against Persepolis and led the side by beating them 2–0 aggregate to win the club's first AFC Champions League trophy.
-It wasn't until on 24 November 2018 when Shoji scored his first goal of the season, in a 3–0 win against Vegalta Sendai.
+On 24 November 2018 Shoji scored his first goal of the season, in a 3–0 win against Vegalta Sendai.
 He later appeared twice during the FIFA Club World Cup, as they finished fourth place in the tournament.
 At the end of the 2018 season, Shoji went on to make thirty appearances and scoring once in all competitions.